RichyL/WPFToDo/docs/FDS.md

 Plan is to build a base todo list application.
 It will have	the following functionality:

-* [ ] Ability to show a list of tasks from a database
+* [ ] Ability to show a list of ToDos from a database
-* [ ] Ability to add a task to a database
+* [ ] Ability to add a ToDo to a database
-* [ ] Ability to edit an existing tasks and save the changes to the database
+* [ ] Ability to edit an existing ToDos and save the changes to the database
-* [ ] Ability to set a task as complete
+* [ ] Ability to set a ToDo as complete
-* [ ] Ability to show all tasks or to filter on completed or opened
+* [ ] Ability to show all ToDos or to filter on completed or opened

 The layout of the application is shown in Application_Layout.png

 Screens
 =======

-Add/Edit Tasks -  will use AddEditTaskView
+Add/Edit ToDos -  will use AddEditToDoView
-Show existing tasks  - will use ShowAllTasksView
+Show existing ToDos  - will use ShowAllToDosView

 Framework
 =========